Ice hockey at the Olympic Games: 1924–1936

 Eleven teams participated in the 1928 Winter Olympics in St. Moritz, Switzerland.
-The Canadian team was given a bye to the medal round and won all of its games by a combined score of 38–0.
+The defending champion Canadian team was given a bye to the medal round and won all of its games by a combined score of 38–0.
 The Swedish and Swiss teams won their first medals—silver and bronze respectively—and a German team participated for the first time, finishing ninth.
-At the 1932 Winter Olympics, Canada won gold in a tournament that consisted of four teams that played each other twice.
+At the 1932 Winter Olympics, Canada, represented by the Winnipeg Hockey Club, won gold in a tournament that consisted of four teams that played each other twice.
 Germany won bronze, the nation's first medal in the sport.

 The bronze medal-winning 1936 American Olympic team.

-Two days before the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany, Canadian officials protested that two players on the British team—James Foster and Alex Archer—had played in Canada but transferred without permission to play for clubs in the English National League.
+Two days before the 1936 Winter Olympics in Garmisch-Partenkirchen, Germany, Canadian officials protested that two players on the British team–James Foster and Alex Archer–had played in Canada but transferred without permission to play for clubs in the English National League.
 The IIHF agreed with Canada, but Great Britain threatened to withdraw the team if the two were barred from competing.
 To avoid a conflict, Canada withdrew the protest shortly before the Games began.
 The tournament consisted of four groups and fifteen teams.
 Great Britain became the first non-Canadian team to win gold; Canada won silver and the United States bronze.

 Challenges to the definition of amateur

 The Canadian Amateur Hockey Association (CAHA) revised its definition of amateur and broke away from the Amateur Athletic Union of Canada in 1936, despite the possibility that its players may no longer be eligible for Olympic hockey.
 Tommy Lockhart founded the Amateur Hockey Association of the United States (AHAUS) in 1937, after disagreements with the Amateur Athletic Union of the United States over international amateurs.
 The CAHA and the AHAUS joined to form the International Ice Hockey Association in 1940.
-Its president W. G. Hardy sought for acceptance by the IOC on terms acceptable to the CAHA.
+Its president W. G. Hardy sought for acceptance by the International Olympic Committee (IOC) on terms acceptable to the CAHA.
 CAHA president George Dudley subsequently threatened to withdraw Canada from the Olympics over the definition of amateur.
 An IOC decision on the matter was postponed when the 1940 Winter Olympics and 1944 Winter Olympics were cancelled due to World War II.
-In 1947, the LIHG agreed to a merger with the International Ice Hockey Association, was subsequently renamed to the IIHF, and recognized the AHAUS as the governing body of hockey in the United States instead of the AAU.
+In 1947, ice hockey's world governing body, the LIHG, agreed to a merger with the International Ice Hockey Association, was subsequently renamed to the International Ice Hockey Federation (IIHF), and recognized the AHAUS as the governing body of hockey in the United States instead of the AAU.